 Tool #2: Keywordtool.io

-Another great tool to get keyword ideas is called Keywordtool.io .
+Another decent tool to get keyword ideas is called Keywordtool.io .
 Similar to Google Keyword Planner, you can enter a keyword and then get a list of related search terms that your target audience is searching for.
-Best of all, you can get keyword searches specific for Amazon (as well as Bing, YouTube and more).
+Plus, you can get keyword searches specific for Amazon (as well as Bing, YouTube and more).

-Copy these keywords and you can paste them in bulk into Google Keyword Planner to get estimated search volume.
+Once you have those keywords, simply copy and paste them in bulk into Google Keyword Planner to get estimated search volume.
 Again, the search estimates are going to be based on Google traffic, but will still be helpful in ranking the keywords on a relative basis, so you know which keywords will generate the most targeted traffic for you.

 And from those 91 additional keywords that we copied from Keywordtool.io, we have some additional long tail keyword ideas: